MohitSaraff/Keeper/README.md

 # 📒 Keeper

-User friendly Notes app.
+Easy to use Notes app.
 Note down anything important on the go.

 ## Demo